makenoisewacamayo/primesNumbers/README.md

 SERVER_PORT=8080
 ```

-to start the project first do npm install.
+to start the project, first do `npm install`.

-then run the following `npm run dev`
+then run the following `npm run dev` to start nodemon

-on the browser expose the `http://localhost:8080/prime_number/15`
+on the browser expose the `http://localhost:8080/prime_number/15`, the port could change.

 It easy generate primes number of 1.000.000 and above.